LionelBirglen/ASTM_GraspStrength/README.md

 <img src="Pictures/MINI45_Assembly05.jpg" width="500"><br>

 ### Optional: MINI45 52mm PVC Pipe Addition:
-Cut the PVC pipe to the same length as the shells () and then, split the pipe in half.
+Cut the PVC pipe to the same length as the shells (48mm for the MINI45 shells, 50mm for the NANO17) and split the cut pipe in half.
 Then, snap each half over the 3d printed shells:<br>
 <img src="Pictures/MINI45_Assembly06.jpg" width="500"><br>
 <img src="Pictures/MINI45_Assembly07.jpg" width="500"><br>
 If needed, secure both pvc covers with scotch tape.<br>